microsoft/AzureTRE/docs/concepts.md

 The types of services required for a research project varies greatly why extensibility is a key aspect of the Azure TRE solution so new services can be developed by you and your organization to fit your needs.

-Some workspace services are available from outside the protected network, such as a Virtual Desktop.
+Some workspace services are accessible from outside the protected network, such as a Virtual Desktop.
+But no data will be permitted to be transferred outside the protected network.
 Others such as Azure Machine Learning might need access restricting to via a Virtual Desktop.

 Below are examples of services that are available in the Azure TRE solution.